caiyuqing/Open-DPSM/Readme.md

 All the other codes are for the purpose to load data and predetermined parameters to the *modelObj* object

-- When it is completed, the model performance will be printed out.
+- When it is completed, the model performance will be printed.
 Parameters selected by the model, model performance and model prediction will be saved (see [Pupil prediction](#pupil-prediction) for more information).

 ### Interactive plot
 - This part of the code can be run together with the *Pupil modeling* part